 In an address to shareholders from the basement of the Louvre Museum, the CEO focused on emerging markets growth, citing GVT’s pay-TV push in Brazil.
 Vivendi’s revenue in emerging markets reached 5.5 billion euros in 2011, or 20 percent of total, and has doubled since 2008.

-Vivendi’s biggest shareholders, Societe Generale Asset Management, BlackRock Inc. (BLK), Caisse des Depots et Consignations and Amundi, which together hold about 23.6 percent of shares according to data compiled by Bloomberg, declined to be interviewed for this story.
+Vivendi’s biggest shareholders, Societe Generale Asset Management, BlackRock Inc. (BLK:US), Caisse des Depots et Consignations and Amundi, which together hold about 23.6 percent of shares according to data compiled by Bloomberg, declined to be interviewed for this story.

 Levy is working on a new business plan for SFR, which he may unveil before the end of June, people familiar with the matter said March 29.
 The executive took over SFR from 11-year veteran CEO Frank Esser last month.
 An internal document showed that SFR had halted more than 100 projects and that it planned to reduce ad spending and slow store openings as it explores further cost cuts.